MarioLisbona/CA-T1A1-workbook/README.md

 ### Definition - **TCP**

   The Transmission Control Protocol facilitates the connection between two hosts to allow the guaranteed transmission of data and packets in the correct order to the receiver.
-(MDN) [^15] Its main features are connection control, reliability, flow control and congestion control.(Noction) [^16]
+(MDN) [^15] Its main features are connection control, reliability, flow control and congestion control.
+(Noction) [^16]

 ### Definition - **HTTP and HTTPS**

   The main features of the Hypertext Transfer Protocol are the client and the server.
 Requests for information are sent by the client, normally a web browser, to the server.
 The server then answers the request by sending back information to the client.
 This is called a response.
 The client (almost) always is the side sending the request.
-And the server will then serve the document requested as a response to the client.(MDN) [^17]
+And the server will then serve the document requested as a response to the client.
+(MDN) [^17]
 Hypertext Transfer Protocol Secure (HTTPS) is the same as HTTP except that it has more security that is provided by an SSL certificate and the SSL protocol.
 SSL stands for Secure Sockets Layer.
 (Javatpoint) [^18]

 ### Definition - **Web Browsers (requests, rendering and developer tools)**

-  A web browser is a piece of software that is used to view or access data on the internet.
+  A web browser is a piece of software that is used to access and view data on the internet.
 It sends requests to web servers for data and once it receives the response, it will render the information as a webpage on the user's device.
 (Wikipedia) [^19]
   Developer tools are software add-ons that are included with a browser to allow web developers to inspect, test and debug their code.
 They work with a few different web technologies including HTML, CSS and JavaScript.
 (Wikipedia) [^20]

 **Explain** how each technology has contributed to the development of client and server communication over the internet *(50 - 150 words for each technology)*.

 ### Explanation - **TCP**

   TCP’s ethos on accuracy over timeliness is one of the reasons it has contributed to the development of client-server communication over the internet.
-TCP can handle the extended delays in the delivery of packets that are out of order.
-This could occur if some packets take a different route to their destination or when corrupted packets need to be retransmitted.
+TCP can handle extended delays in the delivery of packets and packets that arrive out of order.
+Examples of how this might occur are when some packets take a different route to their destination or when corrupted packets need to be retransmitted.
 If timeliness is more important than accuracy then TCP is not the ideal protocol.
-For applications, like VOIP, that prioritise timeliness over accuracy, then other protocols such as RTP(Real-time transport Protocol) or UDP (User Datagram Protocol) may be better suited.
+For applications like VOIP that prioritise timeliness over accuracy, then other protocols such as RTP(Real-time transport Protocol) or UDP (User Datagram Protocol) may be better suited.

   TCP guarantees that the data received at the client is the exact data sent by the server.
 It achieves this accuracy using a technique called ‘positive acknowledgement with retransmission’.
 This technique involves the receiver sending an acknowledgement to the sender once the packet is received.
 The sender keeps a log of when a packet is sent and a timer that starts when the packet was sent.
 If a certain amount of time elapses and the sender has not received an acknowledgment yet, it will resend the packet.
 (Wikipedia) [^21]

 ### Explanation - **HTTP and HTTPS**

-  These technologies have hugley contributed to client-server communication because they allow all the devices connected to the network to communicate with each other while not having a permanent connection between the client and the server.
-The network would be very limited in its size if every device needed a permanent connection to every other device for communication.
+  These technologies have hugley contributed to client-server communication because they allow all the devices connected to the network to communicate with each other without having a permanent connection between the two parties.
+A network would be very limited in its size if every device needed a permanent connection to every other device for communication.
   When a connection is needed the client sends a request and the server ‘hears’ the incoming request and the connection is established.
 The server then waits for the request message from the client.
 The server's response includes the requested information in a HTTP response.
 The connection can be closed at any time by either the client or the server.
 (Wikipedia) [^22]

 ### Explanation - **Web Browsers (requests, rendering and developer tools)**